-Saving up enough money to buy a house is a noble goal, but it might require a lot more foresight than you think.
+Saving up enough money to buy a house is a noble goal, but it may require a lot more planning than you think.

-Most people know that they will need some kind of down payment to get the best possible interest rates on a loan.
-But there’s so much more than that to consider.
+Most people know that they’ll need some kind of down payment to get the best possible interest rates on a loan.
+But there’s much more than that to consider.

 - Figure Out How Much House You Can Afford